GowthamVasishta/Probability-Theory/README.md

 # Probability-Theory
-A study of probability theory.
+This repo is a collection of my personal notes while studying probability theory.